 Orientation for outgoing BSc students

-You could be one of the about 350 students who will be selected to spend the first trimester of their third bachelor year at one of our partner universities in Europe, North America, Latin America, Oceania, Asia, the Middle East or Africa within the framework of the Bachelor Exchange Programme.
+You could be one of the about 350 students who will be selected to spend block 9, 10 and possibly 11 of their third bachelor year at one of our partner universities in Europe, North America, Latin America, Oceania, Asia, the Middle East or Africa within the framework of the Bachelor Exchange Programme.

 Current first and second-year bachelor students in the International Business Administration and Business Administration programmes at Rotterdam School of Management, Erasmus University (RSM) can refer to this website and the information as provided under the tab sections to find out more about the selection criteria and application procedure for the Bachelor Exchange Programme.